Go to our other sites

 This page explains the services we offer, and how and when you can apply.

-If you, or a candidate, parent or guardian, have any doubts or concerns about a student’s school-assessed grade after the publication of results, you may need to complete a Centre Review before you can apply for a post-results check or appeal.
-You can find more information about why you need to do this, when and how, in the Post-results checks and appeals for school-assessed grades: The Centre Review Factsheet (PDF, 101KB) or, for Cambridge Pre-U qualifications only, in the Cambridge Pre-U centre review factsheet (PDF, 108KB).
+If you, or a candidate, parent or guardian, have any doubts or concerns about a student’s school-assessed grade after the publication of results, you will need to complete a Centre Review before you can apply for a post-results check or appeal.
+You can find more information about why you need to do this, and how, in the Post-results checks and appeals for school-assessed grades: The Centre Review Factsheet (PDF, 102KB).

 Post-results checks provide an opportunity for you to amend a candidate’s grade or to request a review of the grade awarded.